BMarc03/JS-REVIEW-PROJECT-Bacalan/README.md

-# Javascript Review Project by Marc Wayne Bacalan
+# Javascript Review Project by Marc Wayne A. Bacalan
 This Project is a review of JavaScript concepts, from beginner to advanced.